ikunetwork/WhitePaper/README.md

 Through this utility, IKU serves to achieve open markets for digital rights to research - created and traded in a fungible, liquid fashion.

-### The\_Library\_Exchange

-Network-based computational bio analysis has become a widely used strategy for determining drug rediscovery pipelines due to the ever-increasing pace of bio and chemical information available.<sup>[33](#f33)</sup> Various different computational approaches, including deep learning, matrix factorization methods and various algorithms have proved beneficial in navigating the wealth of information to uncover potential drug rediscovery leads.<sup>[34](#f34)</sup> Unfortunately, this data is often fragmented and to date, has lacked economic incentive for the proper capital formation to enable clinical trials.
-There are challenges in sourcing and obtaining all relevant existing historical data for a bio product data package \(dosing, effect, etc.\) as is required for clinical trial initiation.
-The lack of access to data means that there is the potential need to replicate expensive tests and even clinical studies, adding cost and time.<sup>[34](#f34a)</sup>

-The IN will serve to be a library-hub for the generation, tracking and exchange of such data allowing for an incentivized, open workflow for the most promising drug rediscovery research and clinical trials.
-The IKU architecture facilitates a market around R&D data to use licenses to such data for clinical trial packages, e.g. Rapamycin Animal/Phase I clinical trial safety study \(study\) for Rapamycin for longevity, modified release \(clinical trial drug rediscovery package\).
-In the Rapamycin example, the Animal/Phase I data can be hashed and its digital rights tokenized as `RAP-I`.
-The data can be licensed by acquiring a certain threshold of `RAP-I` token, and utilized in a data package for a Phase II clinical trial \(efficacy\), eliminating significant time and cost spent replicating studies.
-The most scientifically valuable data would be expected to command greater market demand, incentivizing the uncovering and advancement of discovery, making R&D as a whole more efficient - more transparent, frictionless access to rich pools of data.
-Mining data pool trends of various variables \(e.g. mechanism of action, general aging, at risk populations, etc.\) will serve to efficiently align proposals to be capitalized, through both in-silico and ‘bruteForce’ peer review.
-IKU data mining architecture is designed “stand on the shoulders” of the computational analysis that has been completed to date to provide highly predictive, robust drug rediscovery pipelines.
-Participants are incentivized to ‘bruteForce’ peer review to earn fees \(more on fees below\) from the IN in the form of BTC, ETH and `RST` - encouraging and incentivizing the most promising redevelopment initiatives to be capitalized.

 ## Tokenization